theforeman/theforeman.org/_posts/2018-08-09-deploying-esxi-through-foreman.md

     <img src="/static/images/blog_images/2018-08-16-deploying-esxi-through-foreman/edit_host_uefi.png" width="400" />
   </p>

-* **3.5:** Press 'Resolve' beside Provisioning templates and you should see the ESXi PXELinux and Kickstart templates.
+* **3.5:** Click 'Resolve' beside Provisioning templates and you should see the ESXi PXELinux and Kickstart templates.
+Click on Submit.

   Note: The PXELinux template is irrelevant as it does not play any role in UEFI mode.
 So we are keeping it as is.

-* **3.6:** Press 'Build', change the host's boot mode to UEFI and reboot the host to PXE.
+* **3.6:** Click 'Build', change the host's boot mode to UEFI and reboot the host to PXE.
 You should see the ESXi installer load up.

   Once the installation is complete and the host reboots, it will load mboot.efi from the DHCP Server again and the installation will restart.
 However since the host is not in build mode, it will not be able to fetch the kickstart file from Foreman and will throw an error and freeze at the installer screen.
   To solve this we have to manually change the host PXE Loader to **None** in Foreman.